Who Is Hopsin? The Child Actor Who Grew Into a Rapper and Entrepreneur

-Hop's first record deal was one he signed with Ruthless Records, blatantly ignoring advice from people around his neighborhood who knew her.
-They all tried to explain to him that it was sketchy business dealing with her, asking "You remember what she did to Bone Thugz?"
+Hop's first record deal was one he signed with Ruthless Records, blatantly ignoring advice from people around his neighborhood who knew better.
+They all tried to explain to him that it was sketchy business dealing with CEO, Tamica Wright, asking "You remember what she did to Bone Thugz?"

 People remember the empire of Eazy-E and feel nostalgia, but Hopsin and Strange Music artist Stevie Stone will both tell you, it is not the same Ruthless Records.
 Either way, you can't blame a starving artist for hearing what he wants to hear when it comes to a real label making an offer.

-After being shelved for two years, Hopsin found a way out of his contract and came up with the idea for a label when discovering that his high school friend and label mate SwizZz was experiencing frustrations of his own.
-On top of that, SwizZz's older brother was laid off from a corporate position.
+After being shelved for two years, Hopsin found a way out of his contract and came up with the idea for a label.
+After discovering that his high school friend and label mate SwizZz was experiencing frustrations of his own, and SwizZz's older brother was laid off from a corporate position, the three teamed up.

 An official music video was never created for "Nocturnal Rainbows" due to the tight budget he was on at the time.
 Hop also mentions that he did not craft any visuals to go with the track because he could not afford the video he imagined.
-Unfortunately for the fans, his visions were too expensive, when at the same time he was much too broke.
+Unfortunately for the fans, his visions were too expensive.
+He was far too broke at the time.

 "Sag My Pants"